lukaszbalowski/StudentProject/Readme.md

-# SMS - Stydent Management System
+# SMS - Student Management System
 > Support in the everyday management of student and teacher data in schools.